 What to expect from a session

-Learning about what happens to the brain when stressed can be key to unlocking relief and recovery.
-Understanding our emotional needs is as vital as understanding our physical ones.
-When they aren’t met, stress, anxiety, or disconnection can build up.
-When they are met, we feel balanced, motivated, and resilient.
+Our emotional needs are as important as our physical ones.
+When they are not met, stress, anxiety, or a sense of disconnection can build over time.
+When they are understood and supported, we are more likely to feel balanced, motivated, and resilient.

 How to Choose a Therapist;